TimSkripnikov/TimSkripnikov/README.md

 # 👋 Hi there, I'm Artyom!

-I'm a 2nd-year student at the Institute of Intelligent Robotics, Novosibirsk State University.
+I'm a 2nd-year student at the Institute of Mechatronics and Robotics, Novosibirsk State University.

 ## My Focus Areas